Alisa Del Tufo

 Alisa Del Tufo's career has been dedicated to making impact at the nexus of practice and policy; individual and community change; intellectual pursuit and activism with the goal of ending violence in the lives of women and girls addressing racism and other deep social challenges.
 She has founded three organizations: Sanctuary for Families, CONNECT, and Threshold Collaborative.

 Del Tufo's policy and legislative efforts have resulted in federal, state and local reforms, including the establishment of a 3 million dollar fund for housing support for women survivors of violence and children, changes in criminal justice, child welfare and health reform.
 In addition, she consults with individuals and organizations using a variety of narrative and community engagement strategies to build positive change.
 Del Tufo is the author or two books on domestic violence and child abuse and multiple articles.
 She has been awarded the Charles Revson Fellowship for the Future on NYC (1988/89), a Rockefeller Fellowship (1998), and in 2007 was elected, for a lifetime, into the Ashoka Fellowship, a global network of leading social entrepreneurs.
 She is also the recipient of Union Theological Seminary’s prestigious Distinguished Alumna Award and in 2008, Colgate University’s Humanitarian Award.
 Del Tufo is a graduate of Colgate University and received her Masters of Divinity from Union Theological Seminary.
 She has been teaching at the Marlboro Graduate School of Management and Sustainable Practice, Middlebury and Southern Vermont Colleges.
-Del Tufo is a visiting faculty member at Bennington for Spring 2018, Fall 2018 and returns for the 2019-2020 academic year.
+Del Tufo was a visiting faculty member at Bennington for Spring 2018, Fall 2018 and returns for the 2019-2020 academic year.